 Project management methodologies waterfall diagram

-Waterfall methodologies are typically sequential in nature.
+Waterfall methodologies are typically sequential.
 Image credit: SmartSheet

 Agile Project Management Methodologies

-As you can guess from the name of the methodology, this approach is all about being adaptive to changes.
-It is more flexible, and is designed to make room for changes that may come along the way during the implementation of a project.
+As you can guess from the methodology’s name, this approach is about adapting to changes.
+It is more flexible and is designed to make room for changes that may come along the way during project implementation.

 Its core principles are: